-LMW's Drinking Water Quality Management Plan has been developed based on the 12 elements of the 'Framework for Management of Drinking Water Quality', described in the Guidelines and the requirements set out in the Act.
+LMW's DWQMP has been developed based on the 12 elements of the 'Framework for Management of Drinking Water Quality', described in the Guidelines and the requirements set out in the Act.
 The plan identifies key water quality risks in the water supply system using a catchment to tap approach.
-Each key risk is assessed, and processes put in place to manage those risks to provide safe drinking water to our customers.
+Each key risk is assessed, and critical control points are put in place to manage those risks to provide safe drinking water to our customers.